M

 Europe

-Online English Teacher with student
+Online English Teacher with student online

-What teachers say about teaching kids English
+What do teachers say about teaching kids English?

 Kimmy, in Hungary

-“I taught at an international kindergarten— it was a blast!
+“I taught at an international kindergarten – it was a blast!
 It was a summer camp, so each week, we had a different theme.
 One week, we learned about cooking; we cooked all sorts of different foods at the school, and at the end of the week, we all got to go to a sushi restaurant.
 My students were 5-6 years old, and they were fascinated by the sushi restaurant.
 That summer, I grew so close to the summer camp students because we got to learn and discover new things together.
 They were wonderful students, and I loved teaching them!”

 Online